MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-actions.md

 ---
 # required metadata

-title: How to apply governance actions to control cloud app usage | Microsoft Docs
+title: How to apply governance actions to control connected apps | Microsoft Docs
 description: This topic lists and describes all the governance actions that can be taken in Cloud App Security and the log messages that track them.
 keywords:
 author: rkarlin